port-labs/port-docs/docs/create-self-service-experiences/setup-backend/jenkins-pipeline/examples/create-pull-request.md

 1. First, let's obtain the necessary token and secrets:

-    - Go to your [Github tokens page](https://github.com/settings/tokens), create a personal access token with `repo` and `admin:org` scope, and copy it (this token is needed to create a pull-request from our pipeline).
+    - Go to your [GitHub tokens page](https://github.com/settings/tokens), create a personal access token with `repo` and `admin:org` scope, and copy it (this token is needed to create a pull-request from our pipeline).

     <img src='/img/guides/personalAccessToken.png' width='80%' />

-    - Go to your [Port application](https://app.getport.io/), hover over the `...` in the top right corner, then click `Credentials`.
-Copy your `Client ID` and `Client secret`.
-[Learn more](/build-your-software-catalog/sync-data-to-catalog/api/#get-api-token).
+    - <FindCredentials />

 2. Create the following as Jenkins Credentials:
     1. Create the Port Credentials using the `Username with password` kind and the id `port-credentials`.